pablo-chacon/mqtt/README.md

 # Public Transportation Optimization - Spring Boot Service
+This is a work in progress.
+Some bugs to fix.

 ## Overview
 This project is a Spring Boot application designed to work in conjunction with a Python-based Public Transportation Optimization Project.
 The Spring Boot service handles user authentication via JWT, processes user trajectory data via MQTT, and supports multithreading to manage multiple users effectively.